Skip to main content

 Highlights:

 1. Making connections: I enjoyed creating new and strengthening existing connections throughout the week.
-A moment that sticks out for me was meeting the Communications Working Group in person for the first time after many virtual meetings together.
+A moment that sticks out for me was meeting the IGIF Communications Working Group in person for the first time after many virtual meetings together.

 UN-GGIM is a globally important forum to enable countries to work together as a collective to promote all things geospatial and share knowledge.
-It is also an opportunity to create and strengthen connections with other which as I mentioned earlier, was one of my highlights.
+It is also an opportunity to create and strengthen connections with others which as I mentioned earlier, was one of my highlights.
 A key thing I took from the week is that there is a need for collaboration within our ecosystem.

-On behalf of the UK delegation, I would like to thank the UN-GGIM Secretariat, Bureau, Co-Chairs and all Member States on a successful 14th session and I look forward to contributing to future deliverables.
+On behalf of the UK delegation, I would like to thank the UN-GGIM Secretariat, Bureau, Co-Chairs and all Member States for a successful 14th session and I look forward to contributing to future deliverables.

 For more information on the UN-GGIM 14th session, please visit the UN-GGIM website.